 Getting a Starter

 This is key!
 You cannot make sourdough without a starter.
 That great thing is that once you have a starter, you can keep it in your fridge and just pull it out as often as you need in order to whip up another loaf.
-I did not make the starter myself, so while you can make it yourself if you can dedicate about a week to a week and a half of patience and love, I cannot give you tips here.
-I got the starter from my friend, so I’m sure you can find someone who will share with you.
+If you’re ready to make your own starter, here’s how to.
+Or you can try find someone who will share with you.
 Or you can go to your local bakery that sells sourdough, and likely will sell a starter too.
+Or, you can order dehydrated sourdough starter through me [link coming soon]!

 [I store my starter in a large mason jar in the fridge, and if I don’t use it within 2 weeks, I’ll pull it out and “feed it” to keep it alive.
-This is different than many sourdough suggestions that keep starter at room temperature and feed it daily, and then use the “discard.”]
+This is different than many sourdough suggestions that keep starter at room temperature and feed it daily making for an excess of “discard.”
+My friend has said she’s also stored her starter in the fridge unused for up to 4 weeks and kept it alive, so don’t stress – your starter is stronger than you think, and the fridge will keep it from molding.]

 Day 1: 12pm – Feed the Starter